pieroproietti/penguins-eggs/README.md

   -a, --apt      if eggs package is .deb, update from distro repositories -b, --basket   if eggs package is .deb, update from eggs basket -h, --help     show CLI help
-  -n, --npm      if eggs package is .npm, update from npmjs.com -v, --verbose  verbose
+  -v, --verbose  verbose

 EXAMPLE